 July 23 - October 29, 2023

 Accompanying Bunga’s site-responsive structure are selected photographs, videos, and paintings that further showcase the notion of light as a physical and phenomenological component, as well as a metaphor for reflection and hope in his own body of work.
-The exhibition will also include a set of drawings created after completing his onsite work.
+The exhibition also includes a set of drawings created after completing his onsite work.
 This post-installation phase of Bunga’s artistic practice allows him to reflect on the physical and spatial constraints that may hinder his creative process and conceptual scope.
 Bunga’s transformative installation and poetically resonant images invite visitors to consider how we shape and are shaped by our surroundings, to contemplate their ephemerality, and to attend to light in a time of darkness.

 Keith Monda and Veronica Brady